Twin-2/chiron-frontend/README.md

 **Version**: 1.0

 ## Overview
-This application allowsy you to build a unique library of exercises for yourself.
+This application allows you to build a unique library of exercises for yourself.
 Deployed on [Netlify](https://chiron-fitnesshelper.netlify.app/).
 Backend code on [this](https://github.com/Twin-2/chiron-backend) GitHub repo.

 ## Wireframe
 ![](./img/wireframe.png)